Megabite1997/with-redux-sideEffect/README.md

 ## Handling Async Tasks with Redux.
-Sending HTTP requests and similar tasks
+Sending HTTP requests and similar tasks.
 Reducer functions must be pure, side-effect free, synchronous functions.

 ### Where should side-effects and async tasks be executed?